Looking for action during NBA All-Star Game weekend? Here's a list of events

 - All-Star Weekend Finale hosted by Lance Stephenson & Friends: 9 p.m.-2 a.m.

 Is there an event we missed?
-Email us at newsdesk@wishtv.com with the event information to be added.
+Email at newsdesk@wishtv.com so it can be added to the list.